lukos/simsig_importer/Documentation/Usage.md

 * DEF - Detach engine (front)
 * DCR - Drop coaches (rear)
 * DCF - Drop coaches (front)

+### Engineering/Pathing Allowances
+You can add engineering or pathing allowances for a location really easily.
+Add another row underneath the location you want to add allowances for and make sure there is a code in the first column so there are no gaps in the list of locations.
+It doesn't actually matter what is in column 1 but you might as well copy the location code from above.
+In the blank row, you can use bracket numbers like (2) to indicate a pathing allowance of 2 minutes and/or a square bracketed [4] to indicate an engineering allowance.
+There is an example in the provided spreadsheet in the Up trains under 1V44.

 ### Difficult workings
 Some of the more complex features of a timetable are not easy to handle in a spreadsheet.
 For example, a train might logically reverse somewhere and go from Up to Down or vice-versa.
 Although this might be physically possible in the simulation (e.g. going round a chord onto another line), these cannot be represented easily in the working timetable and usually appear as multiple entries, one for the up part(s) and another for the down part(s).